 A substantial amount of time is consumed capturing client information.
 This process is usually performed manually by sales representatives.
 The time spent manually transferring information from a CRM system into a policy solution, and then emailing onboarding policy documents to each client, could be better utilized prospecting new leads and generating more revenue for the company.
 By integrating systems and creating an environment where data can flow harmoniously between business applications, insurance companies can streamline the application process and automate data flows to make client onboarding less cumbersome.
 Integration has the ability to increase productivity while cultivating stronger, lasting relationships as sales representatives can focus on building rapport and servicing the clients' unique insurance needs.

 Insurance companies are always trying to find ways to simplify the quoting process and provide customers with more precise pricing.
 Many customers nowadays avoid having to answer a long list of questions to obtain a quote; the fewer questions the better.
 Especially if you already have that data in other systems!
 Their main focus is on convenience, speed, and simplicity.
-Through integration, insurance companies can access third-party data that clients have provided authorised access to - such as vehicle details, property characteristics, and medical records.
-Integration also allows Insurers to leverage data from other solutions the organisation already utilises - all through a single platform without having to switch between multiple applications, thereby saving the customer massive amounts of time, reducing the amount of manual effort required from sales representatives, and avoiding the possibility for error.
+Through integration, insurance companies can access third-party data that clients have provided authorized access to - such as vehicle details, property characteristics, and medical records.
+Integration also allows Insurers to leverage data from other solutions the organization already utilises - all through a single platform without having to switch between multiple applications, thereby saving the customer massive amounts of time, reducing the amount of manual effort required from sales representatives, and avoiding the possibility for error.

 Imagine accessing a client’s policy and being able to view all the details surrounding their claim, from the date that the claim was submitted, to the current position of the claim within the claims process, all the way down to the finer details, like who the client last spoke to and what was discussed during that conversation - all from the moment you begin interacting with them.
 Through integration, this becomes a reality.
 It is no secret that clients hate having to repeat information that they have previously shared.
 The use of an integrated claims management system provides claims administrators with centralized access to pertinent claims information needed for them to make the claims process as stressless and effortless for the client as possible.

 If a client has been with an Insurance company for years it's only fair for them to assume that their insurer has a good idea of who they are by now.
 Integration creates a 360-degree view of the client’s relationship and experience with the company.
-It enables Insurers to provide the best customer experiences across all their channels, by creating a unified view of all customer touchpoints.
+It enables Insurers to provide the best customer experiences across all their channels, by creating a unified view of all customer touch points.
 Knowing who your client is, allows you to provide value-added services, like a vehicle insurance company sending a warning SMS to clients regarding a forecasted hail storm in their area, or a health insurer reminding a client to collect their chronic medication from their nearest drug store.
 Insurance companies are beginning to realize that they need to look deeper within their company architectures to create a holistic 360-degree view of customers.
 This enables the organisation to exceed the customer's expectations and ensure customer satisfaction.

 By investing in modern data integration and automation systems, like Synatic, Insurance companies can rapidly integrate large amounts of data to create a unified system that allows each component of the company to communicate succinctly.
 Insurers now have the opportunity to take advantage of the vast amount of customer data at their fingertips to jump-start their transformation journeys and lay the foundation for a true customer-centric business.